tjoyner/ofvioletsandlicorice/chapter1.md

 The table of Germans was wrong three out of four times, and the other guests didn't do much better.
 After one taste, the young Japanese woman and the English couple had no doubts.
 In the end, 13 out of 20 hadn't been able to distinguish a red from a white with their eyes closed, which is how it usually went at a tasting.

 The second card that Daniel had thrown on the table was that of the spider web.
 He had a good young Dolcetto from Ratti in a dirty bottle with cobwebs, and a more modest Dolcetto from Battaglino in a clean bottle, both unlabeled.
 He asked them to taste and make a judgment about which of the two Dolcettos was better.
 Almost unanimously, with the exception of the English couple, they chose the Dolcetto in the clean bottle.
-Daniel was a little disappointed that the beautiful Japanese girl had also stumbled.
+Daniel was a little disappointed that the beautiful Japanese woman had also stumbled.
 <!-- Page 19 -->

 For the third and final card, Daniel had put the same wine in two unlabeled bottles, a white, the Ceretto Blang&egrave;, asking which of the two wines was better.
 They split almost in half.
 The English couple turned out to be the winners because they claimed they "didn't know how to choose," thus getting the right answer by default.